 - 1. Make sure the connected image source you want to use is turned on. - 2.
-For video image sources, insert a DVD or other video media and press its play button (if necessary). - 3.
-Do one of the following: - Press the Source Search button on the projector or remote control until you see the image from the source you want.
+For video image sources, insert a DVD or other video media and press Play (if necessary).

+- 3. Do one of the following: - Press the Source Search button on the projector or remote control until you see the image from the source you want.

 • Press the button for the source you want on the remote control.
-If there is more than one port for that source, press the button again to cycle through the sources.
+If there is more than one port for that source, press the button again to select the other source.